Logs to Lustrons

 Our inaugural “Logs to Lustrons” tour last year was so popular, we’ve added a Friday evening lecture.
 New this year: tour participants will see inside the House of Tomorrow, a National Trust National Treasure that Indiana Landmarks and the Trust have partnered to restore.

 During the illustrated Friday talk, “Logs, Glass & Metal: A Century of Architectural Legacy,” you’ll hear about the history of architecture in the Indiana Dunes, including several sites featured on the weekend tour, from early nineteenth-century log structures and buildings that show the influence of Swedish settlers to Mid-Century Modern houses.
 Speakers include Todd Zeiger, Director of Indiana Landmarks’ Northern Regional Office; Judith Collins, Historical Architect, and Cliff Goins, Chief of Interpretation, both of the Indiana Dunes National Lakeshore.

 The talk takes place at the Indiana Dunes National Lakeshore’s Portage Lakefront Pavilion, beginning at 7 p.m.
 Central Time, with a reception and light refreshments.

-On May 13 and 14, a shuttle departing from the Indiana Dunes Visitor Center will transport guests to a dozen sites, including log structures, frame homes from the Victorian period, and mid-century homes built in glass, stucco and metal.
+On May 13, a shuttle departing from the Indiana Dunes Visitor Center will transport guests to a dozen sites, including log structures, frame homes from the Victorian period, and mid-century homes built in glass, stucco and metal.
 The tour includes interiors at the 1822 National Historic Landmark Bailly Homestead-Nelson Family site, two Lustron Houses, and a historic barn and home repurposed as a pre-school.
 Check out details and reserve tickets online, or call 800-450-4534.

 Stay up to date on the latest news, stories, and events from Indiana Landmarks, around the state or in your area.